RainyDayMedia/RDMGumbyShell/README.md

 * * **rdmgumby_output_favicons()** outputs the html for the favicons generated with http://realfavicongenerator.net/
 * **rdmgumby_show_featured_image( $id, $add_link )** outputs a post's featured image, or the fallback image if there isn't one. set $add_link to true to include a link to the full sized image ($id and $add_link are optional and default to the current post and false, respectively)
 * **rdmgumby_enqueue_responsive_background( $selector, $image_id )** adds a media library image to the responsive background queue. $selector is the HTML selector (ideally use the id attribute), and $image_id is the WordPress media library id of the image
+* **rdmgumby_output_social_links( $icon_modifier )** Outputs the social links defined in an ACF options page.
+Use a repeater field, social, with subfields type and url.
+The type subfield is used to determine which icon to display. $icon_modifier is an optional parameter that will modify which icon to display (eg. 'circled' will output the circled versions of the icons)

 The following are enabled and disabled via the `functions.php` file.
-Comment or Uncomment the actions or filters as needed.
+Comment or Uncomment the actions and filters as needed.

 * **rdmgumby_add_alt_tags()** automatically adds alt tags to images in content, unless they already have one. defaults to enabled
 * **rdmgumby_trim_excerpt()** an excerpt trimmer that doesn't strip out the &lt;p&gt; tags. defaults to enabled